-Create a program named detect_input_error.py.
-This program will be based upon the sample program decisions_40_try.py.
+Create a program named detect\input\error.py.
+This program will be based upon the demonstration program decisions\40\try.py.
 Feel free to copy the sample program to provide a starting point for your code.

 Your program should be different from the sample program in the following respects: